What is Link Toxicity?

 Should I disavow all toxic links?

 No. Review flagged links manually.
-Tools produce false positives — a legitimate niche blog with a low domain authority might get flagged as toxic when it’s actually a relevant link.
+Tools produce false positives.
+A legitimate niche blog with a low domain authority might get flagged as toxic when it’s actually a relevant link.
 Only disavow links that are clearly spammy, irrelevant, or from known link schemes.

 How often should I check link toxicity?